CODES

 Instructors

-Resiliency and Spatial Justice in the Face of Climate Change
+Alton, IL: Resiliency and Spatial Justice in the Face of Climate Change

 As a Mississippi River town, Alton has a storied past.
 After the Missouri Compromise, Alton was a key stop for the Underground Railroad and a hub of activity for abolitionists and those escaping from slavery.
 The city was also the site of racial segregation throughout the twentieth century.
 Redlining meant that black communities were relegated to parts of the city at the mercy of the river’s frequent flooding.
 Extreme flooding again hit Alton in spring 2019 leading to concerns about racial justice in the context of climate change.
-Working in their research teams, Scholars will consider water quality, flood management, housing practices, and segregation in the context of history, literature, geography, and environmental science.
+Working in their research teams, Scholars consider water quality, flood management, housing practices, and segregation in the context of history, literature, geography, and environmental science.